A and h stars according to a computer program. Celestia is a program for simulating a virtual universe. Free programs download for free

 The last group of buttons controls time, slows it down, speeds it up, etc.

-Free download Stellarium - star map on your computer
+Download for free Stellarium - star map on your computer

 The Celestia program displays both individual planets and stars, and galaxies, allowing you to freely move through the expanses of the Universe.
-In the program, you can see space objects not only of the solar system, but also about 120 thousand stars, the trajectories of which are known to astronomers.
+In the program you can see space objects not only of the Solar system, but also about 120 thousand stars, the trajectories of which are known to astronomers.

 All space objects are made in the program in three-dimensional form.
-With beautiful realistic graphics, you can see the beauty of the universe that you will not see when looking at the starry sky from Earth.
-Traveling through space with the help of the Celestia program, you can speed up or slow down time or reverse time.
+With the help of beautiful, realistic graphics, you can see the beauty of the Universe that you will not see when looking at the starry sky from Earth.
+As you travel through space using the Celestia program, you can speed up, slow down, or reverse time.

 For example, I was interested to know what, for example, the star Betelgeuse looks like.
-The heroes of the famous novel by Pierre Boulle "The Planet of the Apes" landed on the planet Sorora, the Betelgeuse star system, and not on Earth, as in the famous 1968 film of the same name (a remake of this film was released in 2001) and in subsequent sequels of this film (a total of 7 films were released). , most recently Rise of the Planet of the Apes in 2011).
+The heroes of Pierre Boulle's famous novel "Planet of the Apes" ended up on the planet Sorora, in the Betelgeuse star system, and not on Earth, as in the famous 1968 film of the same name (a remake of this film was released in 2001) and in subsequent sequels of this film (7 films were released in total) , most recently Rise of the Planet of the Apes in 2011).

 Celestia download